sector-99/sector-99/README.md

 - 👋 Hi, I’m LoneDevWolf 🐺
 - 👀 I’m interested in Website Development and Software Development (E-Commerce)
-- 🌱 I’m currently learning Website Trio and Java Programming Language
+- 🌱 I’m currently learning Website Trio and Python Programming Language
 - 💞️ I’m looking to collaborate on working Real Life Projects and meeting other senior developers
 - 📫 How to reach me is as simple as mailing Lonedevwolf@gmail.com